In January 2020, the government announced the much-anticipated introduction of mandatory electrical safety inspections for private landlords.

-- Why are new electrical regulations happening now?
+- Why have new electrical regulations been introduced?

-- When will the 2020 regulations come into force?
+- When did the regulations come into force?

-- What do the new the regulations mean for landlords?
+- What do the electrical regulations mean for landlords?

 - What does an electrical inspection and test involve?